-Part of that success is derived from Yale Medicine’s commitment to advancing the field, says James Yu, MD, MHS, associate professor of therapeutic radiology at Yale School of Medicine and director of Yale Medicine's Prostate & Genitourinary Radiotherapy Section.
+Part of that success is derived from Yale Medicine’s commitment to advancing the field, says James Yu, MD, MHS, director of Yale Medicine's Prostate & Genitourinary Radiotherapy Program.
 “We're always looking for even the smallest improvements.”